imjoy-team/ImJoy/docs/i2k_tutorial.md

 ### Display an image with ITK/VTK Viewer, Vizarr and Kaibu

-Let's use the ITK/VTK Viewer to visualize images, before start, please read through the documentation [here](https://kitware.github.io/itk-vtk-viewer/docs/imjoy.html).
+Let's use the ITK/VTK Viewer to visualize images.
+Please read read through the documentation [here](https://kitware.github.io/itk-vtk-viewer/docs/imjoy.html) before starting using it.

 It's rather easy, we can basically create a viewer by calling `api.createWindow(...)` (or `api.showDialog(...)` if you want a popup window), then we call `viewer.setImage()` by passing a numpy array (2D or 3D).